 CONFIG_MBEDTLS_DHM_C=y

-1.2 Enable support for server name indication (SNI).
+Kconfig1.2 Enable support for server name indication (SNI).

-Enable support for SNI in the mbedTLS cryptography library through the Kconfig CONFIG_MBEDTLS_SSL_SERVER_NAME_INDICATION.
+Enable support for SNI in the mbedTLS cryptography library through the Kconfig CONFIG_MBEDTLS_SSL_SERVER_NAME_INDICATION

 CONFIG_MBEDTLS_SSL_SERVER_NAME_INDICATION=y

-1.3 Increase the size allocated to the mbedTLS heap, if building with TF-M.
+Kconfig1.3 Increase the size allocated to the mbedTLS heap, if building with TF-M.

-Open boards/nrf7002dk_nrf5340_cpuapp_ns.conf or boards/nrf5340dk_nrf5340_cpuapp_ns.conf, depending on the board you are using, and increase the mbedTLS heap size by changing the following Kconfig line
+, depending on the board you are using, and increase the mbedTLS heap size by changing the following Kconfig line

 CONFIG_MBEDTLS_HEAP_SIZE=81920

-1.4 Include the header file for the TLS credentials library.
+Kconfig1.4 Include the header file for the TLS credentials library.

 #include <zephyr/net/tls_credentials.h>

-2. Add the necessary certificate to the application.
+C2.
+Add the necessary certificate to the application.

-2.1 To verify the authenticity of the HTTP server, we will use the Amazon Root CA 1 certificate, which you will find in the base code for this exercise, saved as ca_certificate.pem.
+2.1 To verify the authenticity of the HTTP server, we will use the Amazon Root CA 1 certificate, which you will find in the base code for this exercise, saved as ca_certificate.pem

 2.2 Convert the certificate into a header file in C.

-We will use a Python script (can be found in the scripts subdirectory in this exercise’s code base directory) that converts a certificate into a header file certificate.h that will contain the converted certificate as a C string.
+We will use a Python script (can be found in the scripts subdirectory in this exercise’s code base directory) that converts a certificate into a header file certificate.h

-Open a new terminal, navigate to the script folder (lesson5/wififund_less5_exer2/script), and then run the Python script cert_to_header.py with the name of the certificate you want to convert as an argument.
+with the name of the certificate you want to convert as an argument.

 python.exe .\cert_to_header.py ca_certificate.pem

-This will generate the converted certificate.h in the /src subdirectory
+This will generate the converted certificate.h

 2.3 Include the certificate file in the application.